William Brandon Lacy Campos: Early life and education

-He attended schools in Minneapolis and graduated from the Patrick Henry High School in 1995, where he was a member of the Student Council (SC).
-Campos continued his education at the Warren Wilson College in Swannanoa Valley, North Carolina, the Universidad de Puerto Rico, Rio Piedras, and the University of Minnesota where he received a bachelor's degree in political science.
+Campos attended schools in Minneapolis and graduated from Camden High School in 1995, where he was a member of the student council.
+Campos continued his education at the Warren Wilson College in Swannanoa, North Carolina, the University of Puerto Rico, Río Piedras, and the University of Minnesota where he received a bachelor's degree in political science.

 Advocacy career

-Campos became co-chair of the National Queer Student Coalition (NQSC) as a teenager.
+Campos became co-chair of the National Queer Student Coalition at the age of 20.

 His career included work at the Center for Media Justice in Oakland, California, where he was also the founding chair (term of office from February 2003 to December 31, 2004) of the Lavender Greens, the Green Party LGBT Identity Caucus.

 Campos was a regular presenter and participant at the National LGBTQ Task Force's annual Creating Change Conference.
 He co-chaired the United States Student Association's Queer Student Coalition.
 He was also a graduate of the Task Force Youth Leadership Training Institute in 1999.

-In his final years, Campos would become the co-executive director of Queers for Economic Justice (QEJ). where he worked on LGBT issues of social justice in New York City (NYC).
-He was a board member of the Audre Lorde Project.
-He was also involved in supporting the Hetrick-Martin Institute.
-He also joined Volttage.com, a dating site aimed at eliminating stigma and providing support to the HIV-positive community, as a support, model and spokesman.
+In his final years, Campos became the co-executive director of Queers for Economic Justice, where he worked on LGBT issues of social justice in New York City.
+He was a board member of the Audre Lorde Project and was involved in supporting the Hetrick-Martin Institute.
+Campos joined Volttage.com, a dating site aimed at eliminating stigma and providing support to the HIV-positive community, as a support, model and spokesman.

-HIV-positive since his mid-20s, he spoke extensively about his serostatus, his experience and reflection as a man of colour, but also on his recovery from addiction to crystal meth, his love for food, love and political, social justice reflections on life.
+Campos was HIV-positive from his mid-20s and spoke extensively about his serostatus, his experience and reflection as a man of color, as well as his recovery from addiction to crystal meth.
+He wrote about his love for food, political and social justice, and his reflections on life.
 He described himself as "a poet, playwright, journalist, amateur chef and life commentator doing his bit to put his foot in the asses of the regressive masses, while putting filling and nutritious food on plates of folks that ain't got much and deserve better."

-Campos died on November 9, 2012, in NYC.
+Campos died on November 9, 2012, in New York City.